AinisALaur/Graph-algorithms/README.md

 ## Usage
 ### Options and basic information

+### ⚠️ NOTE
+The program does not work for any aspect ratio.
+You may need to zoom in or out for it to work correctly.

 To initialize a new node, click anywhere on the canvas (at first, an empty rectangle).
 All nodes are labeled with their instance number.
 To connect two nodes, click on both of them - this will highlight the first one, and once the second one is "highlighted", a line joining them will appear.
 To delete a node, click the "Delete node" button.
 Once it turns red, click all the nodes that need to be deleted.
 Once finished, click the button again to disable "delete" mode.
 If a fresh canvas is needed, the "Clear canvas" button does just that.
 The color of the nodes can be changed momentarily with the color palette disguised as a button "Nodecolor".
 The "Export adj. matrix" button shows the adjacency matrix for the displayed graph.

 ### Algorithms